WHBF Station History

-From its very first broadcast day nearly 70 years ago, WHBF-TV, and all who have passed through its doors, have contributed to our legacy as a source of community news and information but also as a responsible corporate citizen.
+From its very first broadcast day more than 70 years ago, WHBF-TV, and all who have passed through its doors, have contributed to our legacy as a source of community news and information but also as a responsible corporate citizen.
 We are proud of the services we provide and of our employees, past and present, whose commitment has contributed to our legacy of service to the Quad Cities.
 And we look forward to the next 70 years.

 KLJB Station History

 KLJB first signed-on July 28, 1985.
 It was the Quad Cities’ first Independent station and broadcast an analog signal on channel 18.
 Because it became the first UHF station in the market, KLJB made a practice of giving away free UHF antennas to the public to encourage viewership.